home-assistant/home-assistant.io/source/getting-started/templating.markdown

 ---

 <p class='note'>
 This is an advanced feature of Home Assistant.
-You need a basic understanding of the [Home Assistant architecture], especially states.
+You'll need a basic understanding of the [Home Assistant architecture], especially states.
 </p>

 [Home Assistant architecture]: /developers/architecture/